Want to experience all Barbados has to offer?

 There are also good hotels and restaurants, tourist attractions and scenic views, as well as old Anglican churches to take a walk around.

-For more information, see our page on the parish of St. Joseph.
+For more information, visit to learn more about the parish of St. Joseph.

 St. Andrew is located on the east coast of Barbados.
 It’s where you’ll find the island’s highest point, Mount Hillaby, measuring approximately 1,115 feet above sea level, as well as the area known as the Scotland District.